soccerbob97/MinesweeperAlgorithms/README.txt

 Minesweeper Algorithms: We created two algorithms that can flag the most bombs without mining them.
 The first algorithm follows a greedy approach using probabilities and labels, and the second algorithm follows a divide and conquer approach.
+Read Algorithm.pdf for a more detailed explanation and results.

 Group Members:
 - Armaan Lala alala6@gatech.edu